Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 The way I use the word ‘coach’ is based on my experiences of being coached and from conversations with the many coaches I’ve worked with.

 The focus is on the client to drive the progress.
-In other words, it’s a ‘high client input’ activity as mentioned in my diagram.
+In other words, it’s a ‘high client input’ activity as mentioned in the diagram above.

 Coaching is generally done on a one to one basis since it involves deep exploration into your motivations and goals.
 This takes time and focus.
 It can get very personal too and most people prefer this process to be private.